 SHE SAID: This is a difficult situation, for sure.

 I know you are torn.
-On one hand you probably want to honor your parents and their wishes and not disrespect them in any way (Eph.
-6:2).
-But on the other, since your parents are not believers you are probably looking for different things when it comes to selecting someone who you believe God has brought to you for marriage (2 Cor.
-6:14).
+On one hand you probably want to honor your parents and their wishes and not disrespect them in any way (Ephesians 6:2).
+But on the other, since your parents are not believers you are probably looking for different things when it comes to selecting someone who you believe God has brought to you for marriage (2 Corinthians 6:14).
 And so I will answer based on the assumption that (a) you are a responsible and emotionally mature adult and (b) are also a believer (as you have indicated your boyfriend is).

 Having dated for a year, you have no doubt had the opportunity to observe your boyfriend through all the seasons (as some dating experts and books suggest).
 And hopefully you have seen past the exterior and have a pretty good understanding of his character and what kind of man he is when no one else is around.

 Since your parents are not looking through the lens of faith (as you are) when it comes to your boyfriend and marriage, it is understandable that you (and they) are looking at a potential mate quite differently.
 That being said, it would still be helpful to know what specifics they are objecting to when it comes to your boyfriend.
 Are these critical issues, such as character flaws (does he have a history of lying or stealing or has he committed a serious crime)?
 Or are they purely superficial (length of his hair, what part of town he lives in, etc.)?
 Another thought could be that your parents are just panicking a bit about losing you and don’t want to see you grow up and get married (this could be true regardless of your age).
 Thus, the threats.